igorkry/tnt4j-streams/README.md

 Stream configuration states that `MqttStream` referencing `MqttMessageParser` shall be used.

-`MqttStream` connects to server defined using `ServerURI` property, and takes messages from topic defined `Topic` property. `HaltIfNoParser` property indicates that stream should skip unparseable entries.
+`MqttStream` connects to server defined using `ServerURI` property, and takes messages from topic defined `TopicString` property. `HaltIfNoParser` property indicates that stream should skip unparseable entries.
 Stream puts received message data to map and passes it to parser.
 Note that activity event will contain all fields processed by all stacked parsers.
 Custom fields values can be found as activity event properties.